Monday, October 16, 2023

 For whatever reason, this was a hit again at the start of the decade in NZ, making this one of the few songs to become a success over there more than once even if I can't seem to find out the reason for this to be.

-This will be Demi Lovato's only other appearance on this site given how the kiwis managed to make this summer jam a hit over there, granted it was a hit in our winter which explains why it didn't do so well in the southern hemisphere, but they seemed to be on board with it regardless.
+This will be the first of three Demi Lovato's appearances on this site given how the kiwis managed to make this summer jam a hit over there, granted it was a hit in our winter which explains why it didn't do so well in the southern hemisphere, but they seemed to be on board with it regardless.
 The song has become an unofficial queer anthem due to the lyrics suggesting she was in a lesbian relationship.

 Does anyone remember the panic that went into the world ending in 2012?
 Apparently, this was enough of a concern for Jay Sean and Nicki Minaj that they decided to make a club jam two years prior to the supposed doomsday to reassure themselves and audiences that there would be life in 2013 and beyond, naturally we're coming up to a decade past the doomsday, so I think it's safe to say they had nothing to worry about.